jamessud/jamessud.github.io/_projects/words_12_chicago.md

 #### The Dells
 <br/>

-the highways are not smooth
+the highways are not smooth,

 and through the window there are house-boxes

-&emsp;&emsp;&emsp;&emsp; with torn roofs
+&emsp;&emsp;&emsp;&emsp; with torn roofs,

-folded between layers of blanched dead winter corn
+folded between layers of blanched dead winter corn,

-&emsp;&emsp;&emsp;&emsp; barren greyscale trees
+&emsp;&emsp;&emsp;&emsp; barren greyscale trees,

-and washed out clouds
+and washed out clouds,

-&emsp;&emsp;&emsp;&emsp; drained of blue
+&emsp;&emsp;&emsp;&emsp; drained of blue.

 <br/>
 <p><center> –––––––– ~ * ~ –––––––– </center></p>